-High refresh rates make for a very nice operating experience of the computer.
-Everything from the latency of key presses appearing on the screen, to the smoothness of mouse movements.
+High refresh rates allow for buttery smooth window movements.
+A low refresh rate will effect everything from the latency of key presses appearing on the screen, to the smoothness of the mouse cursor on the screen when physically moving the mouse.
 The limited 30 frames per second of the slower refresh rate afforded by Apple on their older AV Adapters (bottom left adapter, pictured above) is extremely noticeable.

-Using a MacBook with a 30-hertz resolution makes the computer feel slow.
+Using a MacBook with a 30-hertz resolution makes the computer feel frustratingly slow.

 Luckily, updating the AV Adapter to the Model A2119 (top left adapter, pictured above) does give 4k video at 60 fps.
 That said, the quality of the output on the A2119 at a high refresh rate is sad.
 The colours appear washed out.
 It almost seems as though the images data is heavily compressed.
 It’s either done by the MacBook or the USB-C adapter before the data is sent to the display.

 It’s hard to be able to visualize the difference between them both side by side.
 You will notice that lines, such as the diagonal lines on the IntelliJ IDEA icon appear jagged.
 Switching between the two though, the difference is immeasurable.

 I’m not sure what exactly is causing this issue.
 Looking inside System Information, the resolution, refresh rate, connection type settings, and frame buffer depth were all the same.